Skip to content

 Applications to participate are now closed.
 Review of applications and participant selection will begin September 16th.
 Notification regarding the status of your application will be provided by September 23rd.

 Participants should plan to arrive on Sunday, October 27 by late afternoon and depart after midday on Friday, November 1.
-We will work with accepted participants to arrange travel to and from Socorro, NM.
+We will work with accepted participants to arrange travel to and from Albuquerque, NM.

 Learning Objectives